 U.S.S.
 Tunny: The Navy’s First Guided Missile Submarine eBook available.

 U.S.S.
-TUNNY: The U.S. Navy's First Guided Missile Submarine is an eBook that will soon be available for purchase on Amazon (Kindle) and Barnes and Noble (Nook).
-This 500-page product presents a history of the Tunny from the time its keel was laid in 1941 through 1970 when it was reluctantly sunk by a torpedo and subsequent gunfire.
+TUNNY: The U.S. Navy's First Guided Missile Submarine is now available for purchase on Amazon.com.
+The 500-page manuscript presents a history of the Tunny from the time its keel was laid in 1941 through 1970 when it was reluctantly sunk by a torpedo and subsequent gunfire.
 Written by Tunny’s longest-serving boat yeoman (1958-1962), it is a tribute to more than 1,500 men who served on her for nearly 20 years of active duty.

 If you served on the U.S.S.
 TUNNY when it was an SS, SSG, APSS or LPSS- 282 or know someone who served on it between 1942 and 1969, their name is in this book.
 The Tunny left a long list of achievements, was very productive, and its crews performed extraordinary feats during nine combat war patrols in World War II.
 During the Cold War, Tunny's brave crews were called to take her on 10 arduous Regulus Deterrent patrols.
 As the oldest boat in the Pacific Fleet, she made 14 Special Operations deployments in support of Unconventional Warfare operations during the Vietnam War.